 Extensive development was planned for Llandaff Fields in the 1920s.
 In October 1921 the Parks Committee approved a layout for the east field that included a concert pavilion, tennis courts and bowling green, as well as a new location for the Memorial Fountain.
 An open-air swimming bath was opened in June 1922.
 Dressing room accommodation and tea rooms were provided in 1923 by adaptation of the Court Farm buildings.
 A tender was awarded for a three-year tenancy of the tea rooms starting September 1st 1923, and Violet and William Marshall operated a popular cafe there from 1923 to 1937.
 In October 1923 the Parks Committee approved a site on the western side of Llandaff Fields for a golf putting green.

 During the 1939-45 war parts of Llandaff Fields, including the Concert Pavilion, were taken over by military authorities.
+There were decontamination, cleansing and rescue centres and an ARP (Air Raid Precautions) first aid post, as well as a shelter colony comprising 16 public air raid shelters.
 The Glamorgan County Territorial Army and Air Force Association used the area between the pavilion and Fairleigh Road for search light training.
+There was also an emergency water supply basin for fire fighting.
 The area known as the Baths Field was allocated as wartime allotments - in December 1945 the Parks Committee requested the Small Holdings Committee to give tenants of the allotments six months notice to quit, expiring on 31st October 1946.